trick

 Category: ,

-Editor’s note: After introducing frontloaded progressive anagrams, which give your typical progressive anagram a couple of the perks of a perfect progressive anagram, Franklin announces the definition of a new category of branching anagram based off of perfect transgressive anagrams.
-This post assumes you are familiar with the concept of transgressive anagrams (TAs), perfect TAs,…
+UPDATE: Check out the dedicated Anagram page on our site for the best anagram generator ever, among other things.
+Editor’s note: After introducing frontloaded progressive anagrams, which give your typical progressive anagram a couple of the perks of a perfect progressive anagram, Franklin announces the definition of a new category of branching anagram based off…

 Read more: Making Your Anagrams Commute